Civil and Church Considerations for Marriage

 • At least one member of the couple must be a baptized Catholic person.

-• If either or both members of the couple have been previously married, every previous marriage on the part of either party (regardless of whether that occurred within or without the church) must be resolved by a declaration of nullity (an annulment) or death of the former spouse.
+• If either or both members of the couple have been previously married, every previous marriage on the part of either party (regardless of whether that occurred within or without the church) must be resolved by either a declaration of nullity (an annulment) or a Petition in a Lack of Form Marriage or the death of the former spouse.
+If you have any question regarding the status of your previous marriage , please contact the pastor.
 This is also true for non-Catholic persons.
 If any prior marriages have already been declared null, the declarations of nullity must be provided.

 • No wedding date may be set at any parish until all former marriages have been resolved.

 • The wedding ordinarily takes place in the parish of one or both of the parties.

 • A Catholic person must provide a copy of his or her baptismal certificate issued within the last six months.
 A baptized, non-Catholic must provide a copy of his or her baptismal certificate (regardless of the date of issue) or a letter from the church of baptism testifying to the baptism.